Test-Driven Development

 What AI Misses (Add These Manually)

-• Business-specific rules: AI doesn't know your domain
+• Business-specific domain rules

 Key Takeaways